-Varying fixed effects sheds light on the mechanism.
-With firm instead of county fixed effects, the coefficient of interest on the triple interaction is slightly larger, at -.18 (Appendix Table 4 column 4).
+To shed light on the mechanism, I vary fixed effects.
+With firm instead of county fixed effects, the coefficient of interest on the triple interaction is slightly larger, at -.18 (Appendix Table 7 column 4).
 This suggests that static forces at the firm level, such as average risk aversion or financial sophistication, do not explain the results.
-Firm fixed effects also obviate
+Firm fixed effects also obviate concern that firm selection into auctions may explain the result.
+While the policy changed the competitive landscape, firm selection does not explain the average risk pass-through result.
+The result also does not reflect firms expanding into new markets, as the specifications in Appendix Table 7 omitting county effects demonstrate.
+Instead, the policy lowers costs among incumbent firms in their existing markets.